Most oil tanks weren’t designed to be buried

 One thing’s for sure.
 Whether it’s a metaphor or not, rust truly doesn’t sleep.
 It’s the cause of corrosion for all steel underground oil tanks.
-According to professional environmental services company Curren, eventually, all steel tanks will corrode and leak.
 It’s why they must be carefully removed so that they don’t end up contaminating the surrounding soil or groundwater.
 Here’s how it’s usually handled.

 According to the Environmental Protection Agency (EPA) the average cleanup cost as a result of an oil spill from a damaged or corroded commercial oil tank is $130,000.
 It can cost tens of thousands of dollars for a smaller residential oil tank.
 For this reason, the EPA says that the best approach is to prevent contamination by underground oil tanks before they happen.

 There’s an additional concern for homeowners.
 Your homeowner’s insurance policy may not cover the cost of damages and clean-up fees.
 Check to see if your policy contains what’s known as an absolute pollution exclusion cause.
 If it does, you’re not covered.

 Is your oil tank leaking?

 According to Smart Touch Energy, a heating oil provider, nearly 6 million American homes still rely on oil heating systems.
 The oil tank is usually located in a home’s basement, or it’s buried underground next to the dwelling.